Mass Spectrum in SQCD and Problems with the Seiberg Duality. Another Scenario: Direct and dual theories. Unequal quark masses,

-Let us trace however the behavior of the direct and dual theories in the whole interval $r_{\it l}<r<1$. \footnote{\, For this, it is convenient to keep $\mh$ intact, while $\ml$ will be decreasing, starting with $\ml=\mh$. }

-As for the direct theory (see {\bf 'A'} above), its regime and all hierarchies in the mass spectrum remain the same for any value of $r<1$\,, i.e. the pole mass $\mhp$ of $\qh\,,\oqh$ quarks becomes the largest physical mass $\mu_H$ already at $r<1/(\rm several)$, etc.
+As regards the direct theory (see Section 5.1 above), its regime and all hierarchies in the mass spectrum remain the same for any value of $r<1$\,, i.e. the pole mass $\mhp$ of the $\qh\,,\oqh$ quarks becomes the largest physical mass $\mu_H$ already at $r<1/(\rm several)$, and so on.